LibertyPie/Wallet-Provider/README.md

 # WalletProvider
-Wallet Provider is a typescript & es6 library which provides a single api for Dapps to interact with various wallets.
+Wallet Provider is a lightweight library which provides a single api for Dapps to interact with various wallets.
 The main goal and purpose is to support all major blockchains & wallets.

+Any library meant for frontend use should be light-weight enough.
+Wallet provider is only 6.8kB minified & gzipped.

 ## Code Repository
 https://github.com/libertypie/Wallet-Provider